 A treadmill is a great exercise machine to stay fit at home, and helps you keep up with a regular workout routine at home.
 You don’t have to wait for your turn or worry about exercising for too long; you can just hop on anytime and do your cardio session with convenience.
-However, you’ll need to maintain the unit properly to make sure it keeps working effectively.
+However, you’ll need to maintain the unit properly to make sure it keeps working effectively and to avoid costly repairs.

 To ensure the adequate functioning of the treadmill, you need to keep it clean at all times by wiping the belt and the surroundings of the treadmill.
-Also, lubricating the belt with silicone- or paraffin-based lubricant is important to make sure it runs smoothly.
+Also, lubricating the belt with silicone- or paraffin-based lubricant is important to make sure that the treadmill is running smoothly.

 In this article, we’ll be discussing the different aspects related to treadmill maintenance that you should be aware of to keep your treadmill working efficiently for years to come.
 In addition, we will be answering various FAQs to make sure you have a better understanding of how to maintain a treadmill.